University students in Turkey are bearing the brunt of the earthquake

 The capacity of barely sufficient state run student dorms is just 800,000, while the capacity of hotels across the country is 2 million.
 It is not a solution to relocate earthquake survivors into state dormitories which can barely provide suitable housing and meet the needs of the rescues anyway.
 Especially not when, hotels, guest houses, hundreds of thousands of empty properties held by real estate companies are left untouched.

 In Kırıkkale, another province, students at the all-women dormitory reported their lockers had been broken into, and all their personal belongings stuffed in trash bags.
-They were given a notification that they must all vacate, reported Turkish online newspaper Gazete Duvar.
+They were notified that they must all vacate, reported Turkish online newspaper Gazete Duvar.

 📍Kırıkkale Hatice Hanım Kız Öğrenci KYK Yurdu